jsabo/gremlin-demo/pcf-us-east-1/README.md

 # Deploying Cloud Foundry on AWS with BOSH Bootloader

-This guide provides step‑by‑step instructions to deploy Cloud Foundry on AWS using BOSH Bootloader (bbl) along with BOSH and cf‑deployment.
-The instructions assume you’re running on Ubuntu and that you have your AWS credentials available.
+This guide provides step‑by‑step instructions to deploy Cloud Foundry on AWS using BOSH Bootloader (bbl), BOSH, and cf‑deployment.
+The instructions assume you’re running on Ubuntu with your AWS credentials available.

 ## Prerequisites